zedstarr/RS-B665-Remote-Control/NODE-RED/README.md

-Node-RED UI/dashboard that simply calls the scripts to turn on/off the relays
+Node-RED UI/dashboard for the Pi that simply calls the scripts to turn on/off the relays

+Connect to http://{Raspberry Pi IP address}:1800/ui/